Kate Mitchell (EastEnders): Storylines

-Kate Morton made her first appearance in Walford, a fictionalized borough in East London, at the local hospital, where she meets Phil Mitchell (Steve McFadden), the local hardman of Walford's community area, Albert Square.
-She quickly learns that Phil is visiting his godson, Jamie (Jack Ryder), who is dying from injuries sustained in a road accident.
-When Jamie dies, Kate supports Phil and they begin a relationship.
-As an undercover policewoman, she introduces herself as Kate Tyler and tells him that she is a nail technician.
-Kate helps her boss Jill Marsden (Sophie Stanton) and DI Dominic Price (Paul Brennen) set up a honey trap, hoping Phil will confess to murdering his ex-girlfriend Lisa Fowler (Lucy Benjamin).
+Kate Morton is an undercover policewoman who begins a relationship with Phil Mitchell (Steve McFadden).
+Initially meeting Phil in hospital while visiting his godson, Jamie (Jack Ryder), Kate adopts the fake identity of the nail technician Kate Tyler.
+Kate assists her boss, Jill Marsden (Sophie Stanton), and DI Dominic Price (Paul Brennen), orchestrate a strategic honey trap, hoping Phil will confess to murdering his ex-girlfriend Lisa Fowler (Lucy Benjamin).
 However, Kate unintentionally sabotages her own efforts by falling in love with Phil, prompting Marsden to fire her.
 Phil soon learns about Kate's police identity and ends their relationship, threatening to kill her if they ever meet again.

-Soon afterward, Kate is assigned to investigate the Imperial Room nightclub, owned by square's reigning crime kingpin Jack Dalton (Hywel Bennett).
-She quickly becomes his secretary, but he soon discovers Kate's police identity and plans to have her killed, sending his employee, George Peters (Andy Beckwith), to rape and murder Kate in her house.
-Ironically enough, Phil has been visiting Dalton to observe how his criminal reign affects his neighbors around the square.
+Soon afterwards, Kate receives a directive to probe into the Imperial Room nightclub, owned by the square's reigning crime kingpin, Jack Dalton (Hywel Bennett).
+Going undercover as Dalton's secretary, Kate's true police identity is exposed, leading Dalton to plot her demise.
+He dispatches his employee, George Peters (Andy Beckwith), to carry out a sinister plan involving the heinous acts of rape and murder at Kate's residence.
+Ironically, Phil has been monitoring Dalton's criminal reign, studying its impact on the neighbors around the square.
 When Phil learns about Kate working for Dalton and his plans to have her killed, he comes to her rescue just as Peters breaks into her house.
-Phil knocks out Peters and, after persuading Kate not to get the police involved, orders her to go to the square's cafe on her own and wait for him to return after taking care of Dalton and Peters.
-When he does return that night, Phil forgives Kate, and they continue their relationship, particularly when Dalton is later killed by Phil's love-rival, Dennis Rickman (Nigel Harman), who Kate had a fling with in the past.
-Rickman's representative Andy Hunter (Michael Higgs) takes control of Dalton's criminal organization, The Firm.
+Phil knocks out Peters and, after persuading Kate not to get the police involved, orders her to go to the square's café on her own and wait for him to return after taking care of Dalton and Peters.
+When he does return that night, Phil forgives Kate, and they continue their relationship.
+Dalton is later killed by Phil's love rival, Dennis Rickman (Nigel Harman), with whom Kate had a fling in the past.
+Rickman's representative, Andy Hunter (Michael Higgs), takes control of Dalton's criminal organization, The Firm.